api-platform/docs/core/serialization-groups-and-relations.md

 The Symfony Serializer component allows to specify the definition of serialization using XML, YAML, or annotations.
 As annotations are really easy to understand, we will use them in this documentation.

-However, if you don't use the standard edition of API Platform, don't forget to enable annotation support in the serializer
+However, if you don't use the official distribution of API Platform, don't forget to enable annotation support in the serializer
 configuration:

 ```yaml